chatexploit/GodsOwnTrails/README.md

 📜 License

-This project is open-source and available under the MIT License .
+This project is open-source and available under the GNU License .